salah-dehane/Wordle-game-with-C-lang/README.md

 ## 🇩🇿 Fun Fact
 The source code comments are written in **Algerian Dialect (Darija)**.
 It's a tribute to the Algerian coding community!
-Example: `// hna nchoufou ida lharf sahih wala lala` (Here we check if the letter is correct or not).
+Example: `// hna nchoufou ida lharf sahih wala la` (Here we check if the letter is correct or not).